adlanier/securebank-work-sample/README.md

 ## 📋 Challenge Instructions

-he original project prompt and requirements can be found in [CHALLENGE.md](./CHALLENGE.md) for complete instructions and requirements.
+The original project prompt and requirements can be found in [CHALLENGE.md](./CHALLENGE.md) for complete instructions and requirements.
 The application has since been treated as a standalone systems project and maintained as a reusable work sample.

 ## 🚀 Quick Start